aadilmallick/blog/src/posts/self-improvement/best-productivity-videos.md

 - [ ] When in an anxious situation, zoom out and look at it from a third person perspective.
 - [ ] When in an anxious situation, adopt the situation from another person's perspective.
 - [ ] Be conscious of how you present yourself.
-Make sure you are welcoming to other people rather than intimidating.
+Remember other people are friendly and all you have to do is to take the first step and talk to them.
 - [ ] During the day, make sure you are not doing anything that doesn't level up your life.
-Only participate in mind-numbing activities in the night to wind down.

 ## Overstimulation